MeshFEM/catamari/README.md

 detected; shared-memory parallelism can be disabled with the `-Ddisable_openmp=true` configuration option.

+And MKL support can be enabled by configuring with `-Dmkl_lib=/PATH/TO/MKL/LIB`.

 ### Running the example drivers
 One can factor Matrix Market examples from the Davis sparse matrix collection via `examples/factor_matrix_market.cc`, sample a Determinantal Point Process